Eastern Michigan University

 Wireless networking is a service that allows you to connect to the EMU network and the internet without the need to plug into a data outlet.
 This allows you to move about freely within a service area with your wireless compatible laptop computer.

-Students, faculty, and staff with a valid my.emich username, password, and a wireless compatible laptop can use the wireless network.
+Students, faculty, and staff with a valid NetID and password, and a wireless compatible laptop can use the wireless network.
+Sponsored guest accounts provided by faculty and staff are also available for use on the wireless network.

 Many buildings on campus have service areas where you can use the wireless network including: Halle Library, Marshall, Rackham, McKenny Hall, and Sill.